hqw15/DynamicMultilayerNetworkAnalysis/README.md

 ## Introduction

-This repo is a tool designed to process [multilayer community network results](https://github.com/GenLouvain/GenLouvain).
-It provides various metrics and analyses, including modularity, module size, module count, stability, flexibility, cohesion, and separation.
-Additionally, it calculates the differences between these metrics for patients and healthy individuals and examines their correlation with clinical medical scores for patients.
+This repository serves as a dedicated tool for the processing of results obtained from the [multilayer community network(GenLouvain)](https://github.com/GenLouvain/GenLouvain).
+It offers a range of metrics and analyses, encompassing modularity, module size, module number, stationarity, flexibility, cohesion, and disjointedness.
+Moreover, the tool computes the variations in these metrics between Patients and Healthy Controls (HCs) and calculates the correlation of these metrics with clinical medical scores in the Patients.

 ## Data